XI2879/Employee-Management-System-FullStack/README.md

 ### Version Control
 We use version control to manage the development workflow and track changes to the codebase.
-### Watch the video below to learn more about our workflow:
+### Watch the video below to learn more about workflow of this project:

 [![Complete Work Flow of Project Link]](https://drive.google.com/file/d/1VaPxPUdUnQ94HSA3OD1dM_YJkHx0-sO6/view?usp=sharing)